BuyerProject/Steam-Buyer.su/README.md

 Explanation of the error:

 * invalid_login_secure: Your token is not valid
+* not_a_unique_account: The account was uploaded by another user.
+You must try again in 5 minutes
 * wrong_format_steam_login_secure: Invalid token format
 * community_ban: Your account has community_ban
 * invalid_proxy: The error occurred on our side, please try again later